Šlapanice: Geography

 Šlapanice is located about 4 km east of Brno.
-It lies in the Dyje–Svratka Valley on the stream Říčka.
+It lies in the Dyje–Svratka Valley.
+The Říčka stream flows through the town.

 History

 The first written mention of Šlapanice is from 1235.

 Demographics

 Economy

 The largest employer based in the town's territory is CCI Czech Republic, a branch of IMI plc.
 It produces valves for the oil, petrochemical and energy industries.

+Transport

+The D1 motorway from Brno to Ostrava runs around the town.

+Šlapanice is located on the railway line Brno–Uherské Hradiště.

+Sights

+The main landmark of Šlapanice is the Church of the Assumption of the Virgin Mary.
+It was originally a medieval Gothic church, rebuilt in the Baroque style in the mid-18th century.